prashant2063/eCommerce-Using-MEAN/README.md

 ## Prerequisite

 You need to have Angular and npm (Node Package Manager) installed on you system.
-Easist way to do so is to install [node.js](https://nodejs.org/en/). and then run the following command.
+Easiest way to do so is to install [node.js](https://nodejs.org/en/). and then run the following command.

 ```cmd
 npm install -g @angular/cli
 ```

-You also need to install MongoDB in your local machine or you can use a remote database service.
+You also need to install MongoDB engine in your local machine or you can use a remote database service.

 ## Setup